tugberkgoc/foundation-notes/02 The HTTP Protocol.md

 This specified that the browser would prefer data in HTML/XML format (0.9 weighting) but will accept certain image formats and everything else.
 We will be changing this to request our data in specific formats.

-1. Still on the `/names` URL, modify the request headers by removing and search terms.
+1. Still on the `/names` URL, modify the request headers by removing any search terms.
-2. Add a custom `Accept` header which will override the default and sets its value to `text/html` (see the screenshot below).
+2. Add a custom `Accept` header which will modify the default and set its value to `text/html` (see the screenshot below).
 If you refresh the browser you will see that the data is still displayed in an HTML table (because this format has been provided by the server).
 3. Now try the following MIME types:
     1. `application/json`
     2. `application/xml`